When it comes to air pollution, there are two main types – indoor, and outdoor air pollution.

 We look at causes, sources, examples, effects and potential ways to prevent or solve it.

-It’s goes without saying that indoor air pollution happens inside dwellings and buildings, and not out in the atmosphere.
+- It’s goes without saying that indoor air pollution happens inside dwellings and buildings, and not out in the outside atmosphere.

-People use solid fuels (like wood and organic matter) for cooking, cleaning, heating etc.
+- People use solid fuels (like wood and organic matter), as well as kerosene for cooking, cleaning, heating etc.

-A range of health related diseases and illnesses can occur as a result of particulates and other air contaminants that enter the air.
+- A range of health related diseases and illnesses can potentially occur as a result of particulates and other air contaminants that enter the air, and indoor air pollution causes death too.

-Providing cleaner, safer energy to people to use within dwellings and their houses could go a long way towards helping with the issue of indoor air pollution.
+- Providing cleaner, more modern, and safer indoor systems (for heating, cooling and cooking) for people to use within dwellings and their houses could go a long way towards helping with the issue of indoor air pollution … particularly for women and young children in low income countries and regions.

 What Is Indoor Air Pollution?